Generic Name: zaleplon (ZAH le plon)

 -Maximum Dose: 20 mg

 Usual Geriatric Dose for Insomnia:

 -Initial Dose: 5 mg orally immediately before bedtime or after going to bed and experiencing difficulty falling asleep.

 What other drugs will affect zaleplon?

-Taking this medicine with other drugs that make you sleepy can worsen these effects.
-Ask your doctor before taking zaleplon with any other sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Taking zaleplon with other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects.
+Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.

 Other drugs may interact with zaleplon, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.